seapagan/sqliter-py/README.md

 Full documentation is available on the [Website](https://sqliter.grantramsay.dev)

 > [!CAUTION]
+>
+> Currently NOT compatible with Python 3.14 (I need to refactor some code d/t
+> changes in the latest Pydantic versions, this is a priority.)
+>
 > This project is still in the early stages of development and is lacking some
 > planned functionality.
 Please use with caution - Classes and methods may
 > change until a stable release is made.
 I'll try to keep this to an absolute